keepsimple logo

 Step 1: Issues generation

-The first step was to write the questions.
 One evening was spent going through all the popular Russian and American product management-related portals.
-I had no idea what exactly I was looking for, but I hoped to find some kind of "pattern" of questions.
-Alas, I didn’t succeed.
+I had no idea what I was looking for, but I hoped to find some "pattern" of questions.
+Alas, I failed.
 The questions people asked on Reddit, StackExchange, Quora, and other portals were too specific.

 Step 2: Merging the questions